This post contains affiliate links from Amazon.com and other affiliates. As an Amazon Associate I earn from qualifying purchases. Learn More.

 While Netflix and Amazon offer streaming movies and TV shows around their DVD release date, Hulu Plus offers many current TV shows as soon as one day after original air date.
-They have a wide variety of popular TV shows including many on Fox, ABC, NBC and FX, among others.
-Hulu Plus currently costs $7.99 a month.
-(Please note that Hulu does not offer all network shows on their service so I would recommend testing it out before cutting the cable cord.)
-You can test out Hulu Plus for 7 days.
+They have a wide variety of popular TV shows including many on ABC, CBS, A&E, Comedy Central, and FX, among others.
+Hulu Plus currently costs $7.99 a month, or $14.99 per month without ads.
+You can also combine Hulu Plus with their live TV service for $74.99 per month.

-The Dish Network backed newcomer Sling TV is taking the streaming industry by storm, by offering a limited selection of live streaming cable channels like ESPN, ESPN2, HGTV, Food Network, ABC Family, Disney Channel and a few others for just $20 a month with no contract with a free 7 day trial period.
+The Dish Network backed newcomer Sling TV is taking the streaming industry by storm, by offering a limited selection of live streaming cable channels like ESPN, ESPN2, HGTV, Food Network, ABC Family, Disney Channel and a few others for just $20 for your first month ($40 thereafter) with no contract.

 We’ve been testing Sling since it’s public release and I have to say it’s worked very well and while there have been a couple of very minor hiccups and it’s worked extremely well overall.
-I’ll write up a full summary of our test in a separate post.
+Be sure to check out our full Sling TV review for a more comprehensive review.